vickev/howdypix/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] I have read the [CONTRIBUTING](https://github.com/vickev/howdypix/blob/master/.github/CONTRIBUTING.md) guide
-- [ ] I have used `debug()` to help debug the feature
+- [ ] I have used `debug()` to help debug the feature, if applicable
-- [ ] I took into consideration any errors that might occur
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added tests that prove my fix is effective or that my feature works, if applicable